dustinpfister/blog_posts/_posts/threejs-math-utils.md

 ## The math utils method and what to know first

 This is a post on some of the features of the Math utils method in the javaScript library known as threejs.
-I am assuming that you have all ready got up to speed with the basics when it comes to [getting started with threejs](/2018/04/04/threejs-getting-started/), and also have at least some background when it comes to client side web programing to begin with.
+I am assuming that you have all ready got up to speed with the basics when it comes to [getting started with threejs](/2018/04/04/threejs-getting-started/).
+I am also assuming that you have at least some background when it comes to client side web programing to begin with as well.

 ### Version Numbers matter

 When I first wrote this post I was using r135 of threejs with was still a fairly late version of threejs at the time.
 Always check what version you are using when reproducing things on you end as code breaking changes are made to threejs often.

 ### Source code example in this post are on Github

 The source code examples that I am writing about in this post [are up on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-math-utils).
+This is also where I am parking the source code examples for all y other various posts on threejs.

 ## 1 - Basic example of threejs math utilities using degree to radian method when setting the position of a mesh